FarronF/limerick-council-meetings/meetings/2018/12/05-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 21st November 2018.md

 and leased as well as the number of houses allocated.
 The holding of workshops at District

-level with the Elected Members on housing matters was also proposed.--- 2
+level with the Elected Members on housing matters was also proposed.
+---
+2

 The Members also queried the length of time taken to upgrade houses for letting and the